plouisn123/Bybit_bot_telegram/README.md

 # Bybit_bot_telegram

-Hello, here you can find my python script which can make orders from Telegram chanel to Bybit Futures
+Hello, here you can find my python script which can copy orders from Telegram chanel to Bybit Futures

 ##DISCLAMER: CODE ONLY WORKS FOR A SPECIFIC TELEGRAM MESSAGE